-To probe more directly for lack of communication being an important driver of misperceptions, we use data from a separate online survey, implemented in January and February 2020, with a national sample of married Saudi men aged 18-45 (we increased the upper bound on age to make it easier to reach out to a larger sample).
-A total of 703 individuals were surveyed (online Appendix Table B10 presents sample characteristics).
-When asked whether women should be allowed to work outside the home, the responses mirror those of the larger national survey: 84 percent are in favor, but the average perception is that 56 percent are in favor; 82 percent of the sample underestimates the level of support.
-In the age bracket 18-35, the numbers are very similar: 83 percent are in favor, the average perception is 54 percent, and 84 percent underestimate support for WWOH.35
+To more directly probe for lack of communication being an important driver of misperceptions, we use data from a separate online survey implemented in January and February 2020, with a national sample of married Saudi men aged 18-45 (we increased the upper bound on age to make it easier to reach out a larger sample).
+A total of 703 individuals were surveyed (Appendix Table A10 presents sample characteristics).
+When asked whether women should be allowed to work outside the home, the responses mirror those of the larger national survey: 84% are in favor, but the average perception is that 56% are: 82% of the sample underestimates the level of support.
+In the age bracket 18-35, the numbers are very similar: 83% are in favor, the average perception is 54% and 84% underestimate support for WWOH.34